 School Guidance Counselor Degree Paths

-There are many degree paths that students can take to become a school guidance counselor.
+It’s important to note that there are many degree paths that students can take to become a school guidance counselor.
 This is a highly flexible field that provides many satisfying career opportunities.
 Whether school guidance counselor majors would like to work with elementary school students, high school students, or college students, there is a degree path that will help them achieve their career goals.
+Below you will find details on some of the best options out there!

 1. Elementary School Counseling